Conditions Treated at Trusted LASIK Surgeons

 Farsightedness, medically recognized as hyperopia, prevents patients from deciphering objects in close range.
 Seeing objects far off, on the other hand, is not as difficult.
 It is standard for individuals to pass through the farsightedness stage into the area of presbyopia.
 This condition has all the symptoms of farsightedness but comes with the evolutionary results of nearsightedness along with blurred vision in low light conditions.

 Individuals over the age of 40 are more adept to presbyopia.
 Patients should make no mistake, though.
 All humans will develop presbyopia and eventually require eyeglasses or LASIK surgery.
-Asking your Kansas City optometrist is the best way to be proactive about your eyes’ health.

 Schedule an Appointment Today!